BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 3. Download button

 Download buttons and links for datasets should be clearly visible and identifiable.
-Any datasets that are not available for download (e.g. undergoing review for publication), should be described as such with information about when the dataset will become available.
+Any datasets that are not available for download (e.g. those undergoing review for publication), should be described as such with information about when the dataset will become available.

 The use of icons will help users recognise download links.
 If icons are used, they should be simple and always include a text label.